sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 A DC 10 Perception check means an adventurer hears a hollow moan from within, while a result of 14 or more reveals the glowing runes on the armor.
 A DC 15 Religion check alerts an adventurer that the runes are meant to bind incorporeal undead

 When the armor is reduced to 0 hit points, a **specter** emerges.
-After a quick attack to drain the attackerís life, the specter then slips incorporeally through a wall, fades to invisibility, and harasses those already weakened by the animated armorís attacks.
+After a quick attack to drain the attacker√≠s life, the specter then slips incorporeally through a wall, fades to invisibility, and harasses those already weakened by the animated armor√≠s attacks.

 ### The Coup de Gras

 ##### Level 4 Hard Encounter

 This creation works best in some necropolis or mausoleum, walls lined with jagged spears or stony spikes (dealing 1d4 piercing damage to any creature forced into an adjacent space).
-A skeleton lies on the floor with its skull shattered and one arm outstretched, red paint on the floor meant to resemble a dying blood scrawl reads, ìCoup de gras.î
+A skeleton lies on the floor with its skull shattered and one arm outstretched, red paint on the floor meant to resemble a dying blood scrawl reads, √¨Coup de gras.√Æ

-In an archaic dialect of the Common tongue, coup de gr‚ce is a ëblow of mercy,í to finish someone off.
-An adventurer who makes a DC 12 check translates this as ëblow of fat.í
+In an archaic dialect of the Common tongue, coup de gr‚Äöce is a √´blow of mercy,√≠ to finish someone off.
+An adventurer who makes a DC 12 check translates this as √´blow of fat.√≠

 Beyond the warning, an oddly-wide sarcophagus stands upright and alone.